VanshikaTanwar/Analog_multiplier/README.md

-   It is used widely in the field of telecommunication, analog signal processing, Instrument systems etc. Analog multiplier is categorized as single quadrant which means that when both the input is positive/negative (i.e., same unipolar), two-quadrant means when one input has a positive voltage and other input could have positive or negative voltage (i.e., x is bipolar and y is unipolar), fourquadrant multiplier means when both the input is either positive or negative (i.e., when x is bipolar and y is also bipolar).
+   It is used widely in the field of telecommunication, analog signal processing, Instrument systems etc. Analog multiplier is categorized as single quadrant which means that when both the input is positive/negative (i.e., same unipolar), two-quadrant means when one input has a positive voltage and other input could have positive or negative voltage (i.e., x is bipolar and y is unipolar), four-quadrant multiplier means when both the input is either positive or negative (i.e., when x is bipolar and y is also bipolar).
 So, in this paper, we are going to make the CMOS low power consumption four-quadrant analog multiplier.
 As, four-quadrant analog multiplier is a very useful basic building block in many circuits like adaptive filters, phase-frequency detection, frequency double, function generator, frequency shifters, etc. It is also used in modulation, pll (phase-locked loop), frequency mixer, frequency doubler, etc.